 1.1.2 Finance Analysis

-Full details of the spending plan for the i4i Connect project (to be included within the i4i Connect finance template) and details of the company's cash flow forecast and funding strategy to be included in the business plan.
+Full details of the spending plan for the i4i Connect project (to be included within the "Detailed Budget" section) and details of the company's cash flow forecast and funding strategy.

 1.1.3 Video Pitch

-The 3 minute video should complement the business plan.
-We do not expect professionally produced videos (you can use your smartphone), however, please ensure the visual and audio is of good quality.
+The 3 minute video should complement the business plan and be in MP4 format.
+We do not expect professionally produced videos (you can use your smartphone), however, please ensure the visual and audio are of good quality.
 Please ensure that your video submission is not longer than 3 minutes, as it will otherwise be truncated at exactly 3 minutes and only the first 3 minutes will be played at the Funding Decision (Committee) meeting.
+Please upload the video to a file sharing platform (i.e. not a streaming service) of your choice and provide the downloadable link within the application form.

 1.2 Creating and Submitting an Application